-Administrative and site personnel must be trained in all aspects of civil rights before assuming any FMNP duty and annually thereafter.
+Administrative and site personnel must be trained in all aspects of civil rights before assuming any SFMNP duty and annually thereafter.

-Volunteers who regularly interact (i.e., have contact at recurring normal intervals) with FMNP participants must receive full civil rights training on an annual basis.
-Volunteers who handle the personal information of participants must also receive full training.
+Volunteers who regularly interact (i.e., have contact at recurring normal intervals) with SFMNP applicants and participants or determine eligibility must receive full civil rights training on an annual basis.
+Volunteers who handle the personal information of applicants and participants must also receive full training.
 Full training, according to USDA, includes but is not limited to, the following: